Bohumil Shimek: Legacy

 In a series of papers written in 1890, 1896, and 1898, Shimek concluded that wind (rather than water) was responsible for the deposition of loess in eastern and western Iowa.
 He based this after extensive study of fossils, habitats, and animal/plant life in the area.
 This discovery proved to be a major contribution to the study of the environment in the region.

 Upon his death Shimek's shell collection contained nearly two and a half million specimens, about half of which are loess fossils.
 This collection was sold to the Smithsonian Institution, according to his wish.

-On December 23, 1991, Shimek's house at 529 Brown Street in Iowa City was listed on the National Register of Historic Places.
+On December 23, 1991, Bohumil Shimek House at 529 Brown Street in Iowa City was listed on the National Register of Historic Places.
 The Shimek State Forest in southern Iowa is named after him.
-Additionally an elementary school in Johnson County, Iowa, is named after him and an award was created in his honor - the Bohumil Shimek Environmental Educator Award.
+Additionally an elementary school in Johnson County, Iowa, is named after him and an award was created in his honor – the Bohumil Shimek Environmental Educator Award.